MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/MPIO-on-Nano-Server.md

 -   Path states (active/passive) for ALUA arrays are picked up from the target array.

 -   Storage devices are claimed by bus type (for example, FC, iSCSI, or SAS).
 When MPIO is installed on Nano Server, disks are still exposed as duplicates (one available per path) until MPIO is configured to claim and manage particular disks.
 The sample script in this topic will claim or unclaim disks for MPIO.

+- iSCSI boot is not supported.

 Enable MPIO with this Windows PowerShell cmdlet: